-A task group which includes representatives from local authorities, health, police and the voluntary and faith sectors co-ordinates the approach in Suffolk to provide appropriate housing, education, health and support services provision.
+A task group which includes representatives from local authorities, health and the voluntary and community sectors co-ordinates the approach in Suffolk to provide appropriate housing, education, health and support services provision

 Due to the location of suitable housing, health, education and support services the refugees are being settled predominantly in the greater Ipswich area.
 Housing is being arranged via private sector landlords.